 - via Manual renewal links: Redirecting to shopping cart where shoppers have a Manual renewal link

-- via API: Using the renewSubscription and placeOrder methods
+- via API: Using the renewSubscription, placeOrder, and cancelPause methods

-- via 2Checkout Customer myAccount: Using the Renew now button and the Change credit card and pay flow.
+- via 2Checkout Customer myAccount: Using the Renew now button and the Change credit card and payment flow.